alexconerly/Credit_Risk_Analysis/README.md

 ## Preparation:

 To begin the analysis, training and tests variables were split into y (the target) and X (the features to predict the target).
 The count was taken to reveal the imbalance of the classes as mentioned prior (68,470 low risk and 347 high risk).
 Then the X and y were split into 75% for training and the other 25% of the data was reserved for testing the model afterwards.
-A comparison for the count before and after the training sets were split can be seen in the following image:
+A comparison for the counts, before and after the training sets were split, can be seen in the following image:

 ![](images_for_readme/train_test_split.png)